Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 Thinking about taking the train from Prague to Mouscron?
 We’ve got you covered.

-It usually takes around 18 hours 15 minutes to travel the 496 miles (798 km) from Prague to Mouscron by train, although you can get there in as little as 13 hours 36 minutes on the fastest services.
+It usually takes around 16 hours 8 minutes to travel the 496 miles (798 km) from Prague to Mouscron by train, although you can get there in as little as 12 hours 32 minutes on the fastest services.
 You’ll normally find around 17 trains per day running on this route.
 You’ll need to make 1 change along the way as there aren't any direct services on this line.
-You can travel on this route with either ICE, SNCF or DB.
-As the main train operators on this route, all offer comfortable seating and plenty of space for luggage as standard.

 Train tickets from Prague to Mouscron are usually cheaper when you book in advance compared to buying them on the day.
 Start a search in our Journey Planner to check out the latest prices.